Skip to main content

 Open your Octopus account and find the tariff section.
 On the website, Octopus describes this as Change my tariff under your account balance.
 The app may surface it slightly differently, but the decision is the same: compare your current tariff with the alternatives Octopus is willing to offer for your property.

-Before confirming, check four things:
+Before confirming, check five things:

 • the unit rates and standing charge for your region